Teacher: Sara Joy Lebowitz

 Performances alternate between a musical and non-musical production each year so that students have a chance to do both while at Twain.

 For Students Who Want to Perform: Auditions are open to all students and rehearsals are three days a week from 2:30 – 5:30.
-The week prior to the performances, dress rehearsals can last until 8:00 or 9:00 in order to get the show in tip top shape!
-There can be Saturday rehearsals as well.
+The week prior to the performances, dress rehearsals can last until 8:00 or 9:00 pm in order to get the show in tip top shape!
+There can be rehearsals on non-school days as well.
 Information about the play selection, auditions, rehearsal and performance schedules are available to interested students by December.
-Auditions are typically scheduled between the last week of January and the first two weeks of February.
+Auditions are typically scheduled eight to ten weeks prior to performances.

 For Students Who Do Not Want to Perform: Student not interested in being onstage have ample opportunity to participate by working on the technical aspects of the play.
 These areas include stage management, lights, sound, props, costumes, make-up, set building, choreography (musicals only), and graphic design.
 After school commitment for technical students is dependent on the needs of the show and the amount of students involved.